MTHS-TSA/TSA-Reference/highschool/cybersecurity-hs.md

 CTF stands for capture the flag.
 However, instead of physical flags, competitors are looking for a string of characters recovered from completing some challenge related to cybersecurity.
 Entering correct flags gets you points; the team with the most points at the end of the competition wins.
 Ties in points are broken by whichever team was faster.

 There are two main styles of CTF competition including: jeopardy and attack/defense.
 In attack/defense, teams defend their own servers while trying to attack the opposing teams' servers.
 In jeopardy style, there are categories like web, forensics, binary, etc. Under the categories are challenges.
 Each challenge will have a description of what you are trying to solve and possibly a link or file attached.
-The Technology Student Association hosts jeopardy-style CTFs which were desribed in the paragraph above.
+The Technology Student Association hosts jeopardy-style CTFs which were described in the paragraph above.

 ### Setting up a Cyber lab